CMU-313/spring24-nodebb-10/UserGuide.md

 **How to User Test** :
 Inline LaTeX Syntax: To render mathematical expressions or formatted text inline within your post, follow these steps:
 Begin Inline LaTeX Syntax: Type $ to indicate the start of your inline LaTeX code.
-Enter LaTeX Code: Inside the $...$, input your desired LaTeX code representing the mathematical expression or formatted text.
+Enter LaTeX Code: Between the dollar signs, input your desired LaTeX code representing the mathematical expression or formatted text.
 End Inline LaTeX Syntax: Close the inline LaTeX code by typing another $.

 Example: